Used Toyota Aygo review

 It may be minimalist, but the Aygo’s funky inside.
 There’s a surprising amount of passenger space for such a small car, albeit with room for only four.
 Yet that cabin space hits boot capacity, which stands at 139 litres – or 751 litres with the rear seats folded.

 All Aygos need to be serviced every 12 months or 10,000 miles, with fixed-price maintenance available at any franchised dealer.
 There are three levels of service, which Toyota labels Minor, Full and Full+, and they’re priced at £99, £179 and £245 respectively, inclusive of parts, labour and VAT.

-The Aygo Mk1 has been the subject of three recalls so far, the first one being for Toyota’s infamous sticking accelerator pedal.
+The Aygo Mk1 has been the subject of four recalls so far, the first one being for Toyota’s infamous sticking accelerator pedal.
 All cars built to the end of August 2009 were affected, but no crashes were caused by the problem.

 Driver Power owner satisfaction

 The Aygo dropped out of our Driver Power top 150 in 2014 and hasn’t been back since.
 Its Mk2 successor came in at 82nd in our 2016 survey though, with a 7th place for running costs particularly impressive.

 Having launched over 15 years ago, the Aygo is far from cutting-edge in terms of safety and refinement.
 It’s also not the most spacious city car around, but if low running costs matter more than anything else, you can’t really go wrong, thanks to the fuel-efficient engine and decent reliability record.
 Even better, in the unlikely event you can’t find your perfect Aygo, for slightly less money you could have a virtually identical Citroen C1 or Peugeot 107.
 They’re just as much fun to drive, and like the Toyota, come in three or five-door forms.